Creating a custom signature to block the SMTP “vrfy” command

 In this example, you will create a custom signature to block the use of the vrfy command.
 Since the custom signature blocks the vrfy command from coming through the FortiGate unit, the administrator can still use the command on the internal network.

 This example describes the use of the custom signature syntax to block the vrfy command.
-To create the custom signature entry in the FortiGate's GUI, see Custom Application & IPS Signatures.
+To create the custom signature entry in the FortiGate unit web-based manager, see “Creating a custom IPS signature”.

 - Enter the custom signature basic format

 All custom signatures have a header and at least one keyword/value pair.
 The header is always the same:

 The keyword/value pairs appear within the parentheses and each pair is followed by a semicolon.

 - Choose a name for the custom signature